MiroM73/Loops/README.md

       (2n)! / ((n + 1)! * n!)

-   for n ≥ 0.Write a program that calculates the nth Catalan number by given n.
+   for n ≥ 0.
+Write a program that calculates the n-th Catalan number by given n.

 9. Write a program that for a given integers n and x, calculates the sum: